The Fire Captain Teaching Solar and Battery Literacy for First Responders

 Solar and batteries can force firefighters to shift their tactics, but Birt is a solar and battery proponent.
 That's because he sees them as helping responders with their mission of saving lives.

 Blackouts quickly become a matter of life and death for people who need refrigerated insulin, or an asthma nebulizer, or pumped oxygen to breathe.
-When those people lose power—whether from a storm or the utility-driven preventive power shutoffs that have become an annual routine in California—they call 911.
+When those people lose power — whether from a storm or the utility-driven preventive power shutoffs that have become an annual routine in California — they call 911.

-Backup power gives medically vulnerable households the power to take care of themselves.
+Backup power gives medically vulnerable households the power they need to take care of themselves.
 That, in turn, frees responders to handle fires or other emergencies.

 “Who deals with them?”
 Birt asked.
 “Do the power companies deal with them?
 Do the politicians deal with them?
 We deal with them.”